Tunisians vote on constitution expanding president's power

 By Tarek Amara and Angus McDowall

-TUNIS, July 25 (Reuters) - Tunisians vote on Monday in a referendum on a new constitution that critics of President Kais Saied fear will maul the democracy that emerged from a 2011 revolution by handing him nearly total power.
+TUNIS, July 25 (Reuters) - Tunisians began voting on Monday in a referendum on a new constitution that critics of President Kais Saied fear will maul the democracy that emerged from a 2011 revolution by handing him nearly total power.

-The vote is being held on the anniversary of Saied's sudden move against the elected parliament when he ousted the government, established emergency rule and began governing by fiat.
+The vote is being held on the first anniversary of Saied's ousting of an elected parliament, when he established emergency rule and began governing by fiat.

+Tunisia's divided opposition parties have called his moves a coup that risks flinging Tunisia back into the autocratic era from before the revolution and putting the final nail into the coffin of the 2011 "Arab spring" uprisings.

+Few people were out in the humid early morning streets, but at Rue Marseilles polling station in downtown Tunis, Illyes Moujahed was first in line, saying Saied was the only hope.

 It is not clear when the results will be announced after polls close at 2100 GMT, but with little apparent enthusiasm for the vote among most Tunisians and a boycott by major parties, analysts expect a 'yes' vote with low turnout.

+Standing outside a cafe in downtown Tunis, Samir Slimane said he was not interested in voting.
+"I have no hope of change.
+Kais Saied will not change anything.
+He only seeks to have all the powers," he said.

-Under Saied's own rules for the referendum, no minimum level of participation is needed to approve the new constitution.
-They only stipulate it will come into effect once the final results are published, and do not say what happens if voters reject it.
+Under Saied's own rules for the referendum, no minimum level of participation among the 9.2 million registered voters is needed to approve the new constitution.
+He has only stipulatedthe constitution will come into effect once the final results are published, and has not said what happens if voters reject it.

-Saied has hailed his moves as the foundation of a new Tunisian republic to put the revolution back on course and end years of political sclerosis and economic stagnation.
+Saied has hailed his changes as the foundation of a new Tunisian republic to put the revolution back on course and end years of political sclerosis and economic stagnation.

 DISUNITY